-Yorkshire Water has high governance risk (G-4) as a result of its highly leveraged financial structure and extensive use of derivatives, including recent restructurings and amendments, which reflects a greater tolerance for financial risk than many investment-grade utilities.
+Yorkshire Water's G-4 score reflects the company's highly leveraged financial structure and extensive use of derivatives, including restructurings and amendments, which reflects a greater tolerance for financial risk than many investment-grade utilities.
 The Kelda Holdings group that owns Yorkshire Water has additional debt, equivalent to around 7% of Yorkshire Water's RCV, which must be serviced by distributions from Yorkshire Water.
 Financial covenants do, however, limit the ability of the holding company to extract cash in downside scenarios, although these protections have been somewhat eroded by the use of derivatives.
 Yorkshire Water's credit quality is also protected by regulatory mechanisms designed to preserve the independence of the operating companies, including the requirement that independent directors represent the largest single group on the board.
 In addition, the company's licence prescribes maintenance of a minimum credit profile.
 The ongoing Ofwat and EA investigation into sewage treatment works raises moderate risks associated with compliance and reporting.